 This is my backyard-end-of-summer-bbq-turned-late-night-party outfit, and also one of many ways I'll be getting extra wear out of my summer bodysuits as the temperature starts to drop.

 It's quite easy to style bodysuits for fall, because they essentially act as a tight first layer that you can build and style upon.
-In this particular instance I'm styling a tank bodysuit with an open back - rather than a long sleeve or crew neck.
-Even though the styles of bodysuit may vary for each person, the rules for styling remain the same:
+In this particular instance I'm styling a tank bodysuit with an open back—rather than a long sleeve or crew neck style.
+Even though the styles of bodysuit may vary for each person, the options for styling remain the same.
+You could...

 Add A Hat.
-I know I rock hats year round, but pairing one with a bodysuit just makes it so much more sophisticated than it is without.
+I know I rock hats year round, but pairing one with a bodysuit just makes it so much more sophisticated than it is without—especially if you're used to wearing your bodysuit for nights out.
+You can make it more casual with a hat.
 Ya feel me?

-Add A Cardigan or Jacket.
+Add A Cardigan, Blazer, or Jacket.
 Genius right?
 I thought of it myself.
-Cover yourself up with a cozy sweater, jean jacket, or patterned jacket for ultimate fall vibes.
+Cover yourself up with a cozy sweater, jacket, or blazer to transition your bodysuit into the cooler months.

 Think Fall Colours.
 Regardless of the colour of your bodysuit, pairing it with those rich fall colours is an easy way to style it into the autumn months.
 All you have to do is pair it with colours such as: black, grey, cream, rust, olive, mustard, burgundy, mauve, deep browns, cognac, etc. and you'll be all set.